Peter Barris: Business career

 Barris joined the venture capital firm New Enterprise Associates (NEA) in 1992 and has served as Managing General Partner since 1999.
 Prior to joining NEA, Barris was President and Chief Operating Officer of Legent Corporation (LGNT) and Senior Vice President of the Systems Software Division of UCCEL Corporation (UCE).
 Both companies were ultimately acquired at valuations that were record breaking for their time.
 Earlier, Barris spent almost a decade at General Electric Company in a variety of management positions, including Vice President and General Manager at GE Information Services.

 Career at NEA

 Since joining NEA, Barris has led investments in over 25 information technology companies that have completed public offerings or successful mergers.
 These include such industry pioneering companies as Amisys, InnerWorkings, Neutral Tandem, UUNET, and Vonage.
 Additionally, Barris was also the principal investor in CareerBuilder and JobFox.

 Education

-Barris received a master’s in business administration from Dartmouth College and a bachelor of science in electrical engineering from Northwestern University.
+Barris received a bachelor of science in electrical engineering from Northwestern University and a master of business administration from Dartmouth College.